LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 We omitted the long tail of the error message.
 There is no decimal point in an ``int``.
-You see the fix with the corresponding function returning a double.
+You see the fix with the corresponding function that returns a double.

 Writing and Running Programs
 -----------------------------